ViCCo-Group/thingsvision/docs/AvailableModels.md

   model_parameters=model_parameters
 )
 ```
-To load the CLIP ViT-B/32 variant, pass `'clip_vitb32'` to the `variant` parameter instead.
+To load the CLIP ViT-B/32 version of DreamSim, pass `'clip_vitb32'` to the `variant` parameter instead.
+Caution (!): for the DreamSim `ensemble` features can only be extracted from the `model.mlp` module.
+We are working on a version that allows feature extraction from the `model` block.